Twchy/Debian/README.md

 # Debian-Twchy

-Debian (Trixie) setup script from Twchy.
+This is my Debian Stable install script setup script from Twchy.
 Based on Chris Titus' Debian script.
 This script installs the packages I use, be sure to edit to suit your needs.

 ### Install